Police investigate death of homeless man beaten by witnesses who say he committed sexual assault

-Santa Ana Police release details in an investigation of the in-custody death of a 31-year-old homeless man after he had been beaten up by two men who allegedly witnessed him sexually assault a woman.
+Santa Ana Police release details in an investigation of the in-custody death of a 31-year-old homeless man after he had been beaten up by two men who say they witnessed him sexually assault a woman.

 The incident on Oct.
 4 started as a 911 call for a report of sexual assault at a McDonald's off Edinger Avenue and Pacific Street.